vayun-mathur/Modern-Apps/README.md

 ### In progress:
 - Move away from Google APIs for routing driving and public transit (both will still require internet for traffic and GTFS respectively)

+## OpenAssistant
+A 100% offline AI app that supports text, image, and audio input using the Gemma 4 models Also supports tool calling, which enables interactions with other apps in this ecosystem (reading and writing to notes, searching and playing music, etc.)

 ## YouPipe
-A youtube frontend using Material 3 You - based on the NewPipe Extractor library
+A YouTube frontend using Material 3 You - based on the NewPipe Extractor library

 #### In progress:
 - Downloading videos